dinocelotti/Smart-Tickets/README.md

 - High reliability and availability in terms of accessing and interacting with the event sales due to the distributed nature of block chain + smart contracts
 - Reduction of second-hand market profiting and ticket fraud

-## Becoming a promoter
+### Promoter Process

+  Promoters (herein “Creators”) who create events, and coordinate with venues, performers, and ticket sellers.
+Creators set the face value and ticket categories and are also able to sell tickets on their own.

   Becoming a promoter will involve a KYC process where off-chain verification will be done on the promoter.
 Once the promoter is verified their address can be white-listed into a verification smart contract that we own.
 Then, they are able to create Projects under their white-listed address.
 Addresses that create Projects but are not white-listed on our verification smart contract are simply ignored by the system and deemed invalid.

-## Becoming a distributor
+### Distributor Process

+  Primary ticket sellers who operate the platforms through which fans can purchase their tickets and process payment.

   Becoming a distributor involves being added/white-listed into a specific Project that a white-listed Promoter has created.
 Once added, the distributor is now valid for that Project.

-## Becoming an end-consumer
+### End-consumer Process

+  Fans who spend the money to attend the event and interact with ticket sellers.

   Becoming an end-consumer simply involves having an Ethereum wallet

-## Ticket Purchases
+### Ticket Purchases

 All ticket purchases, when permitted by the contract, can only flow "downwards".
 That is, in the hierarchy of Promoter -> Distributor -> End-consumer, the flow of ticket purchases can only occur in the same direction as the arrows.
 This is done to eliminate cycles in the purchase chain, reducing complexity on keeping track of where tickets are and enforcing the right restrictions appropriately.
 Although the smart contracts themselves deal with purchases in Ether only, additional mechanisms can be built to allow fiat purchasing of tickets by proxy.
 An example would be the user of Status's "Teller network" which allows for fiat-crypto exchange.

-### Staging phase
+- #### Staging phase

-During the staging phase, all ticket transfers are prohibited
+  - During the staging phase, all ticket transfers are prohibited

-### Private Funding phase
+- #### Private Funding phase

-During the private funding phase, only distributors can purchase tickets, and only from the Promoter.
+  - During the private funding phase, only distributors can purchase tickets, and only from the Promoter.

-### Public Funding phase
+- #### Public Funding phase

-During the public funding phase, end-consumers may purchase from distributors at their marked-up price or from Promoters at face value.
+  - During the public funding phase, end-consumers may purchase from distributors at their marked-up price or from Promoters at face value.

-### After
+- #### After

-After ticket purchases are finished, end-consumers may transfer tickets between other end-consumers
+  - After ticket purchases are finished, end-consumers may transfer tickets between other end-consumers

-## Ticket transfers between end-consumers and alleviation of scalping
+### Ticket transfers between end-consumers and alleviation of scalping

 Programmatic and social properties can be introduced into the ticket transfer mechanism to reduce scalping potential vs today's techniques while still providing a smooth user experience.

-### Restrictive properties
+#### Restrictive properties

 Restrictions that can be placed on ticket transfers include but are not limited to: